All Episodes

 She has a winning track record.

-She's won her election for council.
+She's won her elections for council.

 She's won the recall election.

-She's also a national figure.
+She's also a national figure, a positive one.

 You know, I think, yes, of course they will, but that's their prerogative.